SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 At the end of this exercise you'll understand the difference between `cds watch` and `cds run`, and have learned how, during development, the CAP SDK can provide service mocking for rapid & comfortable development cycles.

-At this point you've imported the EDMX definition for the external `API_BUSINESS_PARTNER` service, and have a new directory `srv/external/` containing the original EDMX file and a CSN equivalent.
+At this point, going into this exercise, you've imported the EDMX definition for the external `API_BUSINESS_PARTNER` service, and have a new directory `srv/external/` containing the original EDMX file and a CSN equivalent.
 Other than that, your basic service definition (at the persistence and service layers) is still the same.

 ## Start the CAP server